 Why Should You Be Anything Different

-- Describing the integrative counselling interventions that addressed historical trauma, developed self-awareness and a more compassionate sense of self and others; and
+- describe the integrative counselling interventions that addressed historical trauma, developed self-awareness and a more compassionate sense of self and others

 David has been with Mercy Community since 2016 specialising in individual and couples relationships counselling.
 David feels honoured to companion others in their life’s journey.
 He practices an integrative approach to counselling and works with a diversity of clients within the Greater Ipswich Area.